GA-SF-ADI/adi-2-resources/week-5-fragments/23-wednesday-fragments/lessons/fragments-2-lesson/readme.md

 }
 ```

-Finally, let's add the fragment to our activity and test it out.
+Finally, let's add the fragment to our activity xml layout and test it out.

 activity_main.xml
 ```xml